 Weld, Thomas.
-Common-place book
+Commonplace book

-For more information about this collection please consult the finding aid.
+For additional information please see the finding aid.

-This is a common-place book, from Weld's time at Harvard (1723).
+This is a commonplace book, from Rev. Weld's time at Harvard (1723).
 The front half of the book contains notes on various subjects and topics, mostly of a religious nature; while the back half is a small glossary of terms in alphabetical order.
-Of note is that different handwriting appears in the latter half of the book, but it is presumed that the first half is Weld's.
+Of note is that different handwriting appears in the latter half of the book, but it is presumed that the first half is Rev. Weld's.
 It is unknown who else has written in this book, but sometime after 1723 the book was gifted to John Fairfield (1797-1847, U.S. House of Representatives 1835-1838, Governor of Maine, 1839-1841, 1842-1843, U.S. Senator, 1843-1847) who gifted it to his nephew, J. Wingate Thornton (1818-1878) who was attending Harvard, two inscriptions on the inner cover document these events.
 The book is primarily written in English, but contains some Greek text, and numbers to reference some other text.